 I do not like to spoil you, but another reason why you should visit Gruyeres is because of more surprises that await you in town.
 Gruyeres has tourist attractions that seem you would not expect to see in a preserved medieval city.

 One of them is HR Giger Bar Museum, and you can find it along the way to Saint Germain Castle.
 It is made by the Swiss artist Hans Ruedi Giger, who designed the extraterrestrial creatures in the movie Alien.

 If you are looking for some kind of “twist” in your journey in Switzerland, the HR Giger bar museum is the place to be.
 It will give you a fascinatingly creepy sci-fi experience, absolutely contrasting the medieval atmosphere in Gruyere.

 As per its name, it is both a bar and a museum.
 Here’s what you’ll see inside the museum:

 And this is how it feels like inside the bar located just opposite the museum (try to move the 360-image to see more views):

 Lastly, the entrance of the museum:

 Many people like Giger’s works.
 It’s impressive how creative and extensive Giger’s imagination is, really!
-However, some of the things you’ll see inside the museum are slightly disturbing and may not be very suitable for young ones.
+However, some of the things you’ll see inside the museum are slightly disturbing and may not be suitable for young ones.

 5th Reason: Fascinating mixed-culture museum in Gruyères